Christmas marketing – How to prepare your eCommerce for Xmas shopping

 Email marketing should also be a big concern during the holidays.
 Make any email marketing campaigns you have more active and themed to the Christmas season.
 If you don’t already have an email marketing campaign, start one.

 What if you don’t have enough visitors to justify an email marketing campaign or service?
-Then there’s one more thing you can do.
+Then there’s one more thing you can do: invest on PPC campaigns.

 This type of marketing is a great tool for new eCommerce stores or beginner businesses that don’t have the traffic to justify a full email list, or maybe they don’t have enough emails from their visitors.